juliosolisar/quarto-letter-jssa/README.md

 # quarto-letter

-This is [quarto](https://quarto.org) extension to create a letter.
+This is a [quarto](https://quarto.org) extension to create a letter.
 The output format is PDF.

 ## Installation